 I know this seems simple.
 But in the heat of a game cooler heads often don't prevail.
 We want to be able to be methodical in our play calling without regard to emotion.
 By adding a section where you have plays ready to get your athletes the ball, you will get them more touches and you will score more points.

 To help coaches in preparation, I have created an Offensive Game and Practice Planning Resource Packet.
 This packet consists of 9 downloadable documents that are already formatted, saving you hundred of hours recreating the wheel.
 These are the documents I used at the high school and college level to prepare our offenses.
 Included in this packet is our offensive call sheet in excel format.
 It is a two sided color document formatted for legal sized paper.
 It is a very detailed call sheet that will help you be a better play caller on gameday!
-This resource packet is available for instant download for just $14.99!
+This resource packet is available for instant download!
 Click here to order yours today: Offensive Game and Practice Planning Documents These documents will help you SCORE MORE POINTS!

 Additionally, I have a defensive packet available for defensive coordinators.
 These are highly coordinated with the offensive packet, helping your program as a whole to be on the same page.
 Click here for the Defensive Game and Practice Planning Packet: Defensive Game and Practice Planning Documents